stelgenhof/AiLight/README.md

 ## Requirements

-To build and upload this firmware you need to have [PlatformIO](http://platformio.org/) installed and works only on the ESP8266 and AVR devices.
-Other [MCU](https://en.wikipedia.org/wiki/Microcontroller) are not supported.
+To build and upload this firmware you need to have [PlatformIO](http://platformio.org/) installed.

 ## Installation/Configuration